geoffreylitt/convivial-paper/all.md

 A disheartening explanation might be that most people just don't care enough to make changes.
 This claim might be true in the current context, but it's also important to remember that motivation is connected to culture and to the space of possibilities provided by our tools.
 Most people probably didn't want to write letters before mass literacy.

-One interesting explanation is that **people can't estimate the difficulty of a change**.
+One interesting explanation is that people can't estimate the difficulty of a change.
 It's not motivating to think about what changes I might want when I don't know whether they would take a few minutes or are completely impossible.
 For me, an engineer, this gets at the heart of the issue.
 I know I could probably implement the change, but it's so hard to estimate how long it would take (minutes? months?) that I don't even bother trying.
 In general, when something seems expensive to do (or even possibly expensive), it can discourage casual lightweight experimentation.

-So, perhaps to encourage people to casually modify software, **apps need to provide more consistent affordances indicating what changes are possible and easy.** Maybe if it were more obvious that certain types of changes could be achieved in mere minutes, programmers and non-programmers would end up modifying our software more.
+So, perhaps to encourage people to casually modify software, apps need to provide more consistent affordances indicating what changes are possible and easy.
+Maybe if it were more obvious that certain types of changes could be achieved in mere minutes, programmers and non-programmers would end up modifying our software more.

 ### The Wildcard platform